firebase/firebase-js-sdk/docs-exp/auth-types.multifactoruser.getsession.md

 ## MultiFactorUser.getSession() method

 Returns the session identifier for a second factor enrollment operation.
-This is used to identify the current user trying to enroll a second factor.
+This is used to identify the user trying to enroll a second factor.

 <b>Signature:</b>